OD-Oraf/actions-export-api-spec/README.md

 ## Features

 - 🔐 Secure authentication using CLIENT_ID and CLIENT_SECRET
-- 📄 Downloads OpenAPI/Swagger specifications
+- 📄 Downloads OpenAPI/Swagger specifications from Exchange
-- 📚 Downloads documentation and related files
+- 📚 Downloads portal documentation and converts HTML to Markdown
-- 🏷️ Exports categories, tags, and metadata
+- 🏷️ Exports categories, tags, and metadata as JSON
+- 📁 Automatically extracts ZIP files containing specifications
+- 🔄 Filters to latest versions of each asset automatically
 - 📦 Stores all files as GitHub Actions artifacts
+- 🚀 Commits downloaded files directly to repository
 - 🔍 Supports filtering by organization, group, and asset ID

 ## MuleSoft API Endpoints Used